Want to chat? Please submit a brief form and we’ll get back to you!

-Today (ca. 2014) we are in the earliest years of a renaissance that respects the craftspeople, the makers, the growers.
-We bring this same passion and attention to detail to what we do.
-We take something raw–code, a black piece of paper–and create something useful and beautiful.
+We started Smith House in 2014, during what believed was the earliest years of a renaissance that respects the craftspeople, the makers, the growers.
+Since Day 1, we’ve brought that same passion and attention to detail to what we do.
+We take something raw–code, a blank piece of paper–and create something useful and beautiful.

 We’re not a just a design or creative agency.
 We’re techy designers, yes, but ultimately we are problem solvers for companies in a competitive marketplace.
 We believe that strong branding, web/mobile/social, all wrapped into a comprehensive communications strategy will give your company a significant competitive advantage.